 As meal delivery services look for new ways to grow in cities big and small, one emerging answer is subscriptions.
 Postmates launched Postmates Unlimited in 2016, while DoorDash and Grubhub followed suit with their own subscription options in 2018 and 2020, respectively.
 In November 2021, Uber also launched its new “Uber One” subscription plan, which offers benefits for both rides and delivery services.

-In May 2022, DoorDash’s DashPass subscription attracted 30 percent of DoorDash’s customers.
-Among cohorts who signed up for DashPass between May 2021 and May 2022, an average of 69 percent remained subscribed after one month.
-The average six-month customer retention rate for DashPass was 42 percent and the average 12-month retention rate was 32 percent.
+Among subscribers who signed up for DoorDash’s DashPass in February 2022, 70 percent remained subscribed after one month.
+The six-month customer retention rate for DashPass subscribers in this cohort was 35 percent and the 12-month retention rate was 27 percent.
 In April 2022, DoorDash also launched DashPass for Students, which offers the subscription’s benefits at a reduced price.

 Notably, in December 2019, DoorDash also partnered with Chase to give free DashPass memberships to millions of credit card holders.
+In early 2023, DoorDash began offering free memberships through partnerships with Chegg and Roku.
 These free memberships are not included in Bloomberg Second Measure’s data.

-Another very popular growth strategy for meal delivery companies has been forming partnerships with the nation’s top chain restaurants.
+Another popular growth strategy for meal delivery companies has been forming partnerships with the nation’s top chain restaurants.
 (Though many services have also been in the news for listing restaurants that do not want partnerships.)
 In 2020, DoorDash officially teamed up with Little Caesars Pizza, a brand that has never previously offered delivery.
-DoorDash has other deals with Wendy’s, Chick-fil-A, and McDonald’s, the biggest fast food chain in the country, which also offers delivery with Uber Eats.
+DoorDash has other deals with chains like McDonald’s and Starbucks, which both also offer delivery with Uber Eats.

 Fewer customers are loyal to a single meal delivery service

 Despite overall industry growth, the battle for customers is getting more intense because fewer of today’s diners are loyal to just one service.
 (Grubhub’s former CEO cited “promiscuous customers” as a hindrance to his company’s growth.)
-As more restaurants form exclusive delivery partnerships, more diners are going to have to hop between apps to cover all their favorite takeout spots.
+As more restaurants form exclusive delivery partnerships and meal delivery services offer incentives like memberships and discounts, more diners are going to have to hop between apps to cover all their favorite takeout spots and find the best deals.
 The least loyal customers, it seems, will also be the most well fed.